Skipping meals during pregnancy is harmful to both you and your baby. Here are 7 reasons why you shouldn’t skip meals during pregnancy.

 Ready to Avoid Skipping Meals during Pregnancy?

-Last thing you want to do during pregnancy is to skip meals.
-Unless you need a medical help, all other skipping meals problem can be fixed by this simple step-by-step guide to get you started on eating in a way that positively affects your baby’s genetic makeup.
+The last thing you want to do during pregnancy is to skip meals.
+Unless you need medical help, all other skipping meals problems can be fixed by this simple step-by-step guide to get you started on eating in a way that positively affects your baby’s genetic makeup.
 The Perfect Pregnancy Nutrition and Fitness bundle course is designed by Allie Edwards (Certified Coach in Nutrition and Lifestyle during Pregnancy and Prenatal/Postnatal Fitness Trainer).

 The course guides you on what to and how much to eat during pregnancy so you don’t gain too much weight during pregnancy.
-It contains 80+ easy, delicious, nutritious recipe for you to try everyday without worrying about your nutrition intake.
+It contains 80+ easy, delicious, nutritious recipes for you to try every day without worrying about your nutrition intake.
 The fitness part of this bundle will help you get ready for your labor with 20 carefully selected exercises to strengthen your pelvic floor and core muscles.

 Symptoms of not Eating Enough while Pregnant

 Achieving and maintaining a healthy weight is a challenge when pregnant because of the numerous changes your body goes through.